 - 80 percent of participants with uncontrolled diabetes reached their blood pressure goal

 'These results demonstrate that the nutrition, exercise and diabetes classes are having a major impact to improve the health of the community,' said Dr. Richard Pratley, Samuel E. Crockett Chair in Diabetes Research and director for research and education at the Florida Hospital Diabetes Institute.

 With more than 7,000 visits, Healthy Eatonville Place has developed a loyal following that is more educated about diabetes and aware of the impact lifestyle choices have on their health.

-Given the success of the program, AdventHealth is now adding a new service to Healthy Eatonville Place.
-The programs staff will now help participants navigate through the health care system, ensuring they are connected to all community health resources (such as primary care physicians), not just diabetes care.
+Given the success of the program, Florida Hospital is now adding a new service to Healthy Eatonville Place.
+The program's staff will now help participants navigate through the health care system, ensuring they are connected to all community health resources (such as primary care physicians), not just diabetes care.

 'The program gave me better health,' said Williams, who has completed several 5k races since joining Health Eatonville Place.
 'It has been a journey and I've been able to make life changes because I've become more educated about diabetes.'